Pradumnasaraf/candy/README.md

   candy [command]

 Available Commands:
-  JTY         Converts a JSON into YAML and output the result in output.yaml file YTJ         Converts a YAML into JSON and output the result in output.json file help        Help about any command
+  JTY         Converts a JSON into YAML.
+  YTJ         Converts a YAML into JSON. docker      Docker related commands.
+Like generating a Dockerfile for a language.
 ```

 Eg `candy JTY --file test.json` with convert JSON into YAML and create a `output.yaml` in you currect directory.
+Eg `candy docker dockerfile --lang go` to genrate a `Dockerfile` template for go.

 ## 📜 License